 PlusCharts is a free charting library that can be downloaded and added to your website for the visual representation of data.
 The library supports all the most popular charts including line chart, pie chart, bar chart, donut charts, column charts etc. The big collection of charts include graphs that are simple and lightweight.
 Also, the charts are completely responsive and very customizable.

 PlusCharts provides good documentation and is compatible with all the modern browsers.
 They provide great support also, however they do not provide free support.

 C3.js is a free charting library and provide examples of the charts and graphs that it supports.
-The library has a good documentation.
-In the case of any issue or bugs, you can report them in their GitHub issues page.
+The library has good documentation.
+In the case of any issue or bugs, you can report them on their GitHub issues page.